Does this ADHD chaos sound like you?

 Hyperactive/Impulsive Symptoms

-• Restlessness or fidgeting – trouble sitting still, picking at your nails, shifting in your seat, or playing with your hair.
+• Restlessness or fidgeting – trouble sitting still, bouncing your leg, picking at your nails, shifting in your seat, playing with your hair (in women, this might be internal chaotic thoughts)

-• Always “on the go” – feeling like you can’t relax, needing to move, or preferring only active hobbies (welcome to Boulder Colorado).
+• Always “on the go” – feeling like you can’t relax, needing to move, or preferring only active hobbies (Ahem…welcome to Boulder, Colorado).

 • Impatience – getting irritated in traffic, hating long lines, or blurting things out before others are finished.